-This service started in 2007 after a nurse from Emergency mentioned to a reception volunteer how many emergency patients and homeless people end up in Emergency in need of dry clothing, and so the Emergency Kits came into existence.
+This service started in 2007 after an Emergency nurse mentioned to a receptionist volunteer how many emergency patients and homeless people end up in the Emergency department in need of dry clothing.
+Hence, the Emergency Kits came into existence.

-A small supply of popsicles are kept in the nurses’ fridge for the small patients who come in dehydrated in the summer.
-Two volunteers share the responsibility of keeping the cupboard stocked with clothing items appropriate to the season.
+A small supply of popsicles is kept in the nurses’ fridge for the small patients who come in dehydrated in the summer.
+Two volunteers are responsible for keeping the cupboard stocked with clothing items appropriate to the season.